 Q5: How to edit the default SMS alert message?

-Open the app, tap on the top right 3 dots button, select Settings then Alerts.
+Open the app, tap on the 3 dots button at the top right side, select Settings then Alerts.
 At this stage, you should find a section called SMS alert message.
 Tap on it, set the message you want and confirm with OK.
 Please note that your message may contain what we call placeholders.
 Placeholders are replaced automatically by their corresponding value just before the message is sent.
-There exist 4 placeholders:

 - $firstname is replaced by the first name set on your top profile.